Lendy Enters Administration – My Thoughts

 If you want to learn more about peer to peer lending, click here and receive my complimentary Top 5 Peer to Peer Lending Companies Report.

 I love feedback, so if you find any errors or omissions or have any improvement suggestions, I invite you to contact me and be a part of contributing to this website.

-Disclaimers: I’m not paid by or employed by any of the companies I write about.
-In most cases I have invested or continue to invest my own money through these companies.
-The sign up links on this website are referral links.
-When you sign up for an account through my website, I receive a referral fee directly from the companies, at no cost to you.
+This advertising in no way influences my reviews and opinions.
+When you sign up for an account through my website, in some cases I receive a referral fee directly from the companies, at no cost to you.
 Your support enables me to continue to operate the Financial Thing website.
-You can read more about my referral links here.
+You can read more about my referral links and banner advertising here.

 ** This page is for information purposes only.
 This information is not financial advice and has been prepared without taking your objectives, financial situation or needs into account.
 You should consider its appropriateness for your circumstances.
 All investing carries risks.
 Opinions expressed in this review are opinions based on my own personal experiences.
 The FSCS does not cover peer to peer lending, crowdlending or crowdfunding and your capital is at risk.
 Please don’t invest more than you can afford to lose. **